Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 # Overlap in XML

 The examples below illustrate that the XML prohibition against overlap not only distorts the markup, but also complicates processing.
-The point of the XPath and XQuery examples is not as much to analyze the advanced features needed to process milestone workarounds as to demonstrate that processing overlapping structures represented by milestone workarounds is harder than processing wrapper elements.
+The point of the XPath and XQuery examples is not as much to analyze the advanced features needed to process milestone workarounds as to demonstrate that processing overlapping structures represented by milestone workarounds is harder than processing regular XML “container” elements.

 ## Markup complications